-Dangerous goods must not be brought into or handled in the pilotage area until notification has been sent to the Regional Harbour Master and NQBP in the approved form (Dangerous goods declaration form) at least 48 hours prior to arrival in port limits.
-For further information (see Section 11 Dangerous cargo).
+Dangerous goods must not be brought into or handled in the pilotage area until notification has been sent to the Regional Harbour Master and the Port of Townsville limited in the approved form at least 48 hours prior to arrival in port limits.
+For further information see 11 Dangerous cargo.